 As applicants have a duty to apply for credit transfer, applicants must submit documentation in relation to any such programme elements.
-It is, thus, laid down in the Disciplinary measures towards students at the University of Copenhagen (the regulations) that the University may annul the admission, if applicants do not fulfil this obligation.
+It is, thus, laid down in the UCPH disciplinary measures that the University may annul the admission, if applicants do not fulfil this obligation.
 The same applies if applicants fail to submit any additional documentation that the University has requested.